 Ecology allows us to understand the effects our actions have on our environment.
-With this information, it helps guide conservation efforts by first showing the primary means by which the problems we experience within our environment begin and by following this identification process, it shows us where our efforts would have the biggest effect.
+Information on ecology helps guide conservation efforts by first showing the primary means by which the problems we experience within our environment begin, and by following this identification process, it shows us where our efforts would have the biggest effect.

 Ecology also shows individuals the extent of the damage we cause to the environment and provides predictive models on how bad the damage can get.
-These indicators instil a sense of urgency among the population, pushing people to actively take part in conservation efforts and ensure the longevity of the planet.
+These indicators instill a sense of urgency among the population, pushing people to actively participate in conservation efforts and ensure the planet’s longevity.

 Ecology equally allows us to see the purpose of each organism in the web of connectivity that makes up the ecosystem.
-With this knowledge, we are able to ascertain which resources are essential for the survival of the different organisms.
-This is very fundamental when it comes to assessing the needs of human beings who have the biggest effect on the ecosystem.
+With this knowledge, we can ascertain which resources are essential for the survival of the different organisms.
+This is fundamental when assessing the needs of human beings who have the biggest effect on the ecosystem.

-An example is human dependency on fossil fuels that has led to the increase of carbon footprint in the ecosystem.
-It is ecology that allows humans to see these problems which then calls for the need to make informed decisions on how to adjust our resource demands to ensure that we do not burden the environment with demands that are unsustainable.
+An example is the human dependency on fossil fuels, which has increased the carbon footprint in the ecosystem.
+Ecology allows humans to see these problems, which then calls for making informed decisions on adjusting our resource demands to ensure we do not burden the environment with unsustainable demands.

-Energy conservation and ecology is connected in that, it aids in understanding the demands different energy sources have on the environment.
-Consequently, it is good for decision making in terms of deciding resources for use as well as how to efficiently convert them into energy.
+Energy conservation and ecology are connected in that the latter helps us to understand the demands different energy sources have on the environment.
+Consequently, it is good for deciding resources for use and how to convert them into energy efficiently.

-With all the information and research obtained from ecology, it ultimately promotes eco-friendliness.
-It makes people aware of their environment and encourages the adoption of a lifestyle that protects the ecology of life owing to the understanding they have about it.
+All the information and research obtained from ecology ultimately promotes eco-friendliness.
+It makes people aware of their environment and encourages adopting a lifestyle that protects the ecology of life owing to their understanding of it.

-This means that in the long-term, people tend to live less selfishly and make strides towards protecting the interest of all living things with the realization that survival and quality life depends on environment sustainability.
+This means that in the long-term, people tend to live less selfishly and make strides towards protecting the interests of all living things with the realization that survival and quality of life depend on environmental sustainability.
 Hence, it fosters a harmonious lifestyle and assures longevity for all organisms.

-A great number of diseases are spread by vectors.
-The study of ecology offers the world novel ways of understanding how pests and vectors behave thereby equipping humans with knowledge and techniques on how to manage pests and diseases.
+Vectors spread a great number of diseases.
+The study of ecology offers the world novel ways of understanding how pests and vectors behave, thereby equipping humans with knowledge and techniques to manage pests and diseases.

 Examples of Ecology

 This aspect of ecology looks at the relationship between humans and the ecosystem as a whole.
-It is centred on human beings, studying their behaviour and hypothesises the evolutionary reasons why we might have taken up some traits.
+It is centered on human beings, studying their behavior, and hypothesizes evolutionary reasons why we might have taken up some traits.

-Emphasis is placed on this due to the impact human beings have on the environment and it also gives us knowledge about the shortcomings of the entire human population and how to better ourselves for our own sake and that of the environment.
+Emphasis is placed on this due to human beings’ impact on the environment.
+It also gives us knowledge about the shortcomings of the entire human population and how to better ourselves for our own sake and that of the environment.

-Niche construction is an example of ecology dealing with the study of how organisms are able to alter their environment for their benefit and also for the benefit of other living things.
-It is of particular interest to ecologists who desire to understand how some organisms overcome the challenges presented to them.
+Niche construction is an example of ecology that studies how organisms can alter their environment for their benefit and the benefit of other living things.
+It is particularly interesting to ecologists who desire to understand how some organisms overcome the challenges presented to them.